lesichkovm/deno-docker/README.md

-# Deno in Docker Container
+# Deno in a Docker Container

 Example Deno web server running in a docker container